nabacg/haskell-prog-lang/intl-language-hr/README.md

 IntLang Interpreter
 =============

-Interpreter for Intuitive Language, a challange on HR.
+Interpreter and a REPL for Intuitive Language, a challange on HR.

 ## Intuitive Language description